 "She was a lovely young woman with a great many difficulties who did not get the help she needed.
 If we had a society where we all really cared about each other, Davina wouldn't have been homeless," said WHEEL member Anitra Freeman.

-On Wednesday, Freeman showed me Davina's bronze leaf of remembrance on the sidewalk outside the Seattle Justice Center at 600 5th Ave.
+bronze leaf of remembrance on the sidewalk outside the Seattle Justice Center at 600 5th Ave.

 "We want to lift up homeless people in both death and life and say that everyone, whether you know them or not, should be cared about," said Freeman.